Nicollette Sheridan: Personal life

 During the 1980s, Sheridan dated teen idols Leif Garrett and Scott Baio.
 On 7 September 1991, she married actor Harry Hamlin, her co-star from the 1990 television film Deceptions.
 Hamlin filed for divorce on 21 August 1992, listing their date of separation as 13 July.
 From July 1992 to September 1995, Sheridan dated singer Michael Bolton.
 She was then involved for three years with Australian Simon Main, a relationship that ended in 2000 when Main was sentenced to four years in prison for trafficking ecstasy.

 She began dating Swedish personal trainer Nicklas Söderblom in 2004 and became engaged to him on New Year's Eve 2004; the pair called off the engagement in October 2005.
-In October 2005 Sheridan was on a five-day photo-shoot in Australia, and met with ex-boyfriend Main following his release from prison.
+In October 2005, Sheridan was on a five-day photo-shoot in Australia, and met with ex-boyfriend Main following his release from prison.
 That December, she rekindled her romance with Bolton.
 Sheridan and Bolton announced their engagement in March 2006.
 Sheridan and Bolton recorded a duet, the title track of Bolton's 2006 album, Bolton Swings Sinatra: The Second Time Around.
 In March 2008, Sheridan posed nude for a London Fog charity ad which also featured Bolton.
 Sheridan and Bolton broke off their engagement in August 2008.

 Sheridan married Aaron Phypers in December 2015, but the couple separated six months later.
 Their divorce was finalized in August 2018.

 Sheridan started her own range of skincare products in 2019, Biolumière Organics.

 The Real Housewives of Beverly Hills

-On 19 February 2019, the second episode of the ninth season of The Real Housewives of Beverly Hills featured Denise Richards (current wife of Phypers) and Lisa Rinna (current wife of Hamlin) discussing their connection via their respective marriages to Sheridan's former husbands.
+On 19 February 2019, the second episode of the ninth season of The Real Housewives of Beverly Hills featured Denise Richards (current wife of Aaron Phypers) and Lisa Rinna (current wife of Sheridan's first husband Harry Hamlin) discussing their connection via their respective marriages to Sheridan's former husbands.
 Rinna recounts details about Sheridan having an affair with Michael Bolton while Hamlin was in Canada, resulting in the dissolution of their marriage.
-Days later, Sheridan denied Rinna's claims on Twitter, stating that she and Hamlin ended their marriage "nose to nose" in Canada.
+Days later, Sheridan denied Rinna's claims on Twitter, stating that Hamlin and she had ended their marriage "nose-to-nose" in Canada.
 Hamlin came to Rinna's defense, though Sheridan re-affirmed "the end of our marriage had nothing to do with anyone other than us."
 Fans of The Real Housewives of Beverly Hills have since advocated for Sheridan to join the cast of the show, especially after Richards' departure at the end of the tenth season.
 In November 2020, producer Andy Cohen confirmed that Sheridan would not be asked to join the show due to her feud with Rinna.